xfrr/finantrack/README.md

 ## 📜 Usage
 Once the application is running, open your browser and navigate to http://localhost:8080.
-You can start managing your finances by creating accounts, adding transactions, and setting financial goals.
+You can start managing your finances by creating accounts, adding expenses, and setting financial goals.

 API Documentation
 FinanTrack comes with a RESTful API for integration with external systems or mobile apps.
 You can check the API documentation by visiting http://localhost:8080/docs once the app is up and running.